zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 1. Go to the identity providers section.
 Select **new**.
 2. Fill out the form:
    - Use the issuer, `clientid` and client secret provided by your provider
-   - The scopes will be prefilled with `openid`, profile and email, because this information is relevant for ZITADEL.
+   - The scopes will be prefilled with `openid`, `profile` and `email`, because this information is relevant for ZITADEL.
    - Choose what fields you like to map as the display name and username.
 The fields you can choose are `preferred_username` and `email`
      (Example: For Google, you should choose `email` for both fields)
 3. Save your configuration